 Plan ongoing and extensive training

 A major reason employees switch back to their old ways of working (and undo the investment of your rollout project plan) is a lack of training.
 Don’t, as McKinsey warns, just “lift and shift.”
-You can’t assume that employees will simply log in and become pros.
+Regardless of the number of users, you can’t assume that employees will simply log in and become pros.
 Even the most clued-up users may not be aware of the huge range of in-built tools and features that Microsoft offers.

 Make sure ongoing education is featured from the onset – it’s a good idea to start with the basics to test out employees’ Office 365 readiness.
 For example, find out if they can navigate the new interface and know where to access regularly used files.
 Next, carry out consistent and ongoing training sessions to introduce new features and tools, emphasizing how each will benefit the employee: from saving time creating a document to improving the consistency of their output.